 Local buses connect Misasa Onsen to Kurayoshi Station in around 25 minutes.

-There are highway buses from Osaka and Hiroshima, bound for Kurayoshi, which also stop at Misasa Royal Hotel which is around 3 kilometers from the main onsen area.
+There are highway buses from Osaka and Hiroshima, bound for Kurayoshi, which also stop at Misasa Royal Hotel, around three kilometers from the main onsen area.

 In 1164, Okubo Samanosuke, a samurai warrior and vassal of the mighty Minamoto no Yoshitomo clan, came to Misasa ("Three Mornings") on a pilgrimage to nearby Mt.
 Mitoku .

 During the journey, he was confronted by a white wolf but decided to spare its life.
 That night, the Myoken Bodhisattva appeared in Samanosuke's dreams.
 In gratitude for sparing the wolf, the deity revealed where magical hot springs could be found, their waters gushing with miraculous, healing properties.

 Marked by a statue of Samanosuke and the wolf, this site is home to a small bathhouse, drinking fountain and a footbath, the perfect place for some quick rest and relaxation.